rubyu/zookeeper-client/README.markdown

 #Simple ZooKeeper client for Scala.

-This library provides two important classes *ZooKeeperClient* for managing a ZooKeeper instance and *ZooKeeperNode* for managing a node.
+This library provides two important classes *ZooKeeperClient* for managing a ZooKeeper instance and *ZooKeeperNode* for managing a node in ZooKeeper.
-Almost all function implemented in *ZooKeeperNode*, because most ZooKeeper's functions are relating to a node.
+Almost all function implemented in *ZooKeeperNode*, because most ZooKeeper's functions are relating to the node.

 ##ZooKeeperClient
-The *ZooKeeperClient* **does not treat** the ZooKeeper's session expire, you should manage it in your code.
+The *ZooKeeperClient* **does not treat** the ZooKeeper's session expire, and so you should manage it in your code.
 See below:

 > Library writers should be conscious of the severity of the expired state and not try to recover from it.
 Instead libraries should return a fatal error.